471D38UNNUX/Metasploit-Framework-Installer/README.md

 After the installation completes, click Finish.

-Close your cmd and open it again as administrator
+Close your cmd and open it again as administrator.

 Browse your Metasploit Framework location ex: F:\metasploit-framework\bin